LSBUGPG/raycast-tutorial/README.md

 > [!NOTE]
 > We previously set the `distance` variable to the distance to the camera's far plane, the ray should reach at least that far if the `origin` of the ray is in front of the camera.
 We are using the variable `distance` here for two different purposes in this code.

 Following the condition is the code to execute if the condition is true.
-In this case, if the ray we specified, hit something.
+In this case, if the ray we specified, hit something:

-Here:
 - `{`...`}` the code to execute if the condition is true goes within these brackets
 - `distance` is our variable representing the length of the ray
 - `=` means we are going to overwrite the current value in this variable